 - Allows personal connection to the artistic expression of the human experience.

 So what can you do to incorporate more poetry into the classroom?
 Start by asking your English department what they do and connect that with your teaching.
 Use the resources available through DawnSign and Harris Communications to create a thematic unit based on what you have learned.
 Use activities that encourage communication and analysis and allow students to create and innovate.
+No time to create a whole unit?
+No problem I have a two week thematic unit you can get here.

 Here is an idea that I came up with.
 It is part of a poetry station activity I have created.
 This activity uses written text from culture books or culture articles online.
 Students analyze the text and create a poem by choosing strong words in the text and blacking out the rest of the writing with a marker.
 This is known as “Blackout Poetry.”
 You can get the FREE download to this activity here.
 Please tell me how you used it and what your students thought about it by rating the product.
 If you like the activity, you can find all four station activities and detailed explanation of how to use them in the classroom here.
 This is what the final product looks like: